Licensing trust: Emergence of licensing trusts

 On 25 September 1943 the voters of Invercargill, by 8,015 votes to 6,342, restored the sale of liquor within the borough.
 Prohibition had existed for 38 years and the voting, on the face of it, was apparently a clear indication there was a mood for change.
 But controversy immediately arose.
 The 60% threshold necessary to achieve change had only been achieved with the overwhelming support (81.5%) of the soldiers’ votes overseas.
 The ‘domestic’ vote had been similar to the previous triennial polls at 56.8%.
 There were suggestions that the voting papers of the soldiers should be returned to New Zealand and recounted.
 But it was found they had been destroyed in the Middle East.
 While a good deal of inferences were thrown about, and the Prime Minister, Peter Fraser, offered explanations and a report to Parliament, there was no evidence that what had occurred in destroying the papers was anything other than a misunderstanding.
 Given the circumstances of the soldiers, it was entirely reasonable that they would give overwhelming support.

 In Invercargill there was a mood of enthusiasm to start anew, but there were also considerable concerns.
 In the end because the community could not make up its mind, the Government decided.
 On 27 March 1944 the Government announced that they intended to pursue legislation that would set up a trust that would be "...a body corporate, for the purpose of providing for the establishment of model hotels in the Invercargill licensing district …in the interests of the public well-being, and of providing for the sale of intoxicating liquor in the district and to provide for the distribution of the profits for public purposes."

 The New Zealand parliamentary debates during the introduction of the first licensing trust legislation suggest the New Zealand legislation was based on the British "Carlisle Scheme" that had been established during the First World War on the Scottish border, but there were also significant differences..
-H G R Mason was Minister of Justice from 1935 to 1949 (and again from 1957 to 1960) and responsible for the licensing legislation.
+Rex Mason was Minister of Justice from 1935 to 1949 (and again from 1957 to 1960) and responsible for the licensing legislation.
 He shepherded the licensing trusts acts through Parliament, and was strongly committed to the concept of licensing trust.